Retrograde signaling: Identity of the messenger

 Of these mechanisms, the retrograde messenger hypothesis has received the most attention.
 Among proponents of the model, there is disagreement over the identity of the retrograde messenger.
-A flurry of work in the early 1990s to demonstrate the existence of a retrograde messenger and to determine its identity generated a list of candidates including carbon monoxide, platelet-activating factor, arachidonic acid, and nitric oxide.
+An abundant amount of work was completed in the early 1990s to demonstrate the existence of a retrograde messenger and to determine its identity.
+Furthermore, the completed work resulted in a generated list of candidates including carbon monoxide, platelet-activating factor, arachidonic acid, and nitric oxide.
 Nitric oxide has received a great deal of attention in the past, but has recently been superseded by adhesion proteins that span the synaptic cleft to join the presynaptic and postsynaptic cells.
-The endocannabinoids anandamide and/or 2-AG, acting through G-protein coupled cannabinoid receptors, may play an important role in retrograde signaling in LTP.
+The endocannabinoids anandamide and/or 2-AG, acting through G-protein coupled cannabinoid receptors, may play an important role in retrograde signaling through LTP.